 Section 5.
 Membership.
-Most Members of the FMCoC are government agencies or non-profit entities.
+Most Members of the FMCoC are government agencies or nonprofit entities.
 When an agency joins the FMCoC, the agency's Membership belongs to the agency as a whole.
 The agency will be asked to nominate one particular person as that agency's Member, who will attend meetings and vote on behalf of the agency.
 By contrast, when an individual joins the FMCoC, the individual is the Member, and the individual has the right to vote and attend meetings.
-Members who join as individuals do not have Alternates.